List of Greek mythological creatures

 A host of legendary creatures, animals, and mythic humanoids occur in ancient Greek mythology.
-Anything related to mythology is mythological.
 A mythological creature (also mythical or fictional entity) is a type of fictional entity, typically a hybrid, that has not been proven and that is described in folklore (including myths and legends), but may be featured in historical accounts before modernity.
 Something mythological can also be described as mythic, mythical, or mythologic.